 In June of 2001, all Wisconsin counties were obliged to adopt an ordinance for nonmetallic mine reclamation.
 The purpose of the ordinance is to achieve acceptable final site reclamation to an approved post-mining land use in compliance with uniform reclamation standards.
 Uniform reclamation standards address environmental protection measures including topsoil salvage and storage, surface and groundwater protection, and concurrent reclamation to minimize acreage exposed to wind and water erosion.
+Most towns, including Shullsburg, use the county's non-metallic mine reclamation ordinance.

-3.2.10.2 QUARRIES
+3.2.10.2 OUARRIES